 |Tuition||36 semester credit hours||$620 per semester hour||$22,320|

-*Represents Educational Leadership and Administration (Principal Preparation; Licensure) specialization, minimum time to completion and Believe and Achieve Scholarship.
+*Represents Educational Leadership and Administration (Principal Preparation; Licensure) specialization, minimum time to completion, and Believe & Achieve Scholarship.
 Your actual total program time and costs may vary.
 Believe & Achieve Scholarship savings based on current tuition.
 See Scholarship Details for more information.

 **Tuition reflects the minimum time to completion.
 Time to completion varies by student, depending on individual progress and credits transferred, if applicable.
 Tuition and time to complete may be reduced if transfer credits are accepted, or if you receive grants, scholarships or other tuition reductions.
 For a personalized estimate of the number of your transfer credits that Walden would accept, call an Enrollment Specialist at 855-694-7548.